The answer to "How bad can Boston weather be on Marathon Day?" is "Bad - very, very bad."

 Keep in mind that because the Boston Marathon is held on the third Monday of the month, it falls on slightly different dates each year, ranging from April 15 through April 21.

-So the temperatures that you see above are not necessarily the highest temperature ever recorded for that particular date - they're just the highest for that date when it also happened to be Marathon Monday.
+So the temperatures that you see above are not necessarily the highest temperature ever recorded for those particular dates - they're just the highest for the dates during those years when the date also happened to fall on Marathon Monday.

 How to Train for the Boston Marathon's Unpredictable Weather